google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 #### Handle single-element interaction

-In the short snippet of code above we only added the starting event listener, this wasn't just to show you how to add the event listeners. for single element gestures, this is the only event listener we add at first.
+In the short snippet of code above we only added the starting event listener for mouse events.
+The reason for this is that mouse events will only trigger when the cursor is hovering *over* the element the event listener is added to.

-By adding the move and end event listeners *after* a gesture has started, the browser can quickly check if the touch occurred in a region with an event listener and if not, it can skip calling any JavaScript, which can be a slow process.
+TouchEvents will track a gesture after it's started regardless of where the touch occurs and PointerEvents will track events regardless of where the touch occurs we call `setPointerCapture` on a DOM element.

+For mouse move and end events we add the event listeners *in* the gesture start method and add the listeners to the document, meaning it can track the cursor until the gesture is complete.

 The steps taken to implement this are:

-1. Add the start events listener to an element.
+1. Add all TouchEvent and PointerEvent listeners.
+For MouseEvents add **only** the start event.
-1. Inside your start gesture callback, bind the move and end elements to the document.
-The reason for binding the move and end events to the document is so that we receive all events regardless of whether they occur on the original element or not.
+1. Inside the start gesture callback, bind the mouse move and end events to the document.
+This way all mouse events and received regardless of whether the event occurs on the original element or not.
+For PointerEvents we need to call `setPointerCapture()` on our original element to receive all further events.
+Then handle the start of the gesture.
 1. Handle the move events.
-1. On the end event, remove the move and end listeners from the document and end the gesture.
+1. On the end event, remove the mouse move and end listeners from the document and end the gesture.

 Below is a snippet of our `handleGestureStart()` method which adds the move and end events to the document: